Quantam-Studios/OpenTDB-Wrapper/README.md

 ### Manipulating Questions
 > [!IMPORTANT]
-> All values in the `Question` class will be encoded in whatever you sepcified when calling `RequestAsync()`.
+> All values in the `Question` class will be encoded in whatever you specified when calling `RequestAsync()`.
 You must handle parsing of this data.

 The `Question` class looks like this:
 ```cs